Mukthar-am/health-platform/README.md

-# health-platform
+# platform
-health platform code base
+Basic web services platform, with one working service